html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

+The `createNode` method of the `Application` class accepts parameters:
+- `name` is the text content of a node,
+- `x` and `y` are the node's coordinates,
+- `frontPortId` and `backPortId` are port identifiers.

+A port is a proxy element through which nodes are connected.
+It provides more flexibility when managing edges, unlike connecting nodes directly (although the node element itself can be used as a port at the same time).

-Also here is some CSS so that our nodes look nice:
+Also, here is some CSS so that our nodes look nice:

 {{< code lang="css" >}}
 .node {